IrvHenri/eventCountdown/README.md

 # Portfolio: Event Countdown

-A countdown application where the user can enter an event name and select a date/time.
-Once started, a countdown timer begins and the user recieves a personalized message.
+An application where the user can start a countdown after selecting a date and time.

 ## Demo
 ![eventCountdown](https://user-images.githubusercontent.com/69181038/99696794-16eeb580-2a5d-11eb-9f33-e908619d74ae.PNG)